xremix/SwiftGS1Barcode/README.md

 **Contributions are most welcome.**

-You can also find this project on [CocoaPods](https://cocoapods.org/pods/SwiftGS1Barcode)
+You can also find this project on [CocoaPods](https://cocoapods.org/pods/SwiftGS1Barcode) or can use Swift Package Manager.

 ## Getting started
 Parsing is as simple as